naoshibaikyu/superbuddn/epilogues/mall.md

 Scruffy: Sup.

-% Eris wakes up screaming again, this time on a bench at the mall.
+% Eris wakes up screaming again, this time right in front of the GameStore's entrance.

-Nadine Sad: Come on Eris, we haven't gone to any stores yet!
+Nadine Shocked: Eris, you're okay!

-Eris: Oh, what?
+Eris Shocked: Oh, what?
 Uhh, yeah, sure, uhh....

+Nadine Sad: Are you okay?

+Eris: Y-Yeah, I don't know what happened.
+All of that was just a dream...
+Sorry, we didn't went to any store yet.

 Scruffy: That's not entirely true, I went to the desert.